ByteGuard-HQ/byteguard-file-validator-net/README.md

 ## Getting Started

 ### Installation
-This package is published and installed via NuGet.
+This package is published and installed via [NuGet](https://www.nuget.org/packages/ByteGuard.FileValidator).

 Reference the package in your project:
 ```bash
 dotnet add package ByteGuard.FileValidator
 ```

+### Antimalware scanners
+In order to use the antimalware scanning capabilities, ensure you have a ByteGuard.FileValidator antimalware package referenced as well.
+Youo can find the relevant scanner package on NuGet under the namespace `ByteGuard.FileValidator.Scanners`.
 ## Usage

 ### Basic validation